SathviktheG/music-player/README.md

 # music-player
-making this with pure HTML, CSS, JAVASCRIPT only was a challenge this project sole purpose is to display my skill as a developer i hope you enjoy it
+making this with pure HTML, CSS, JAVASCRIPT only was a challenge, this project sole purpose is to display my skill as a developer i hope you enjoy it

 for now the songs need to be manually located in the local storage and has a very few of my favorite songs